ampproject/amphtml/extensions/amp-viewer-integration/amp-viewer-integration-internal.md

    https://cdn.ampproject.org/v/s/origin?amp_js_v=0.1#webview=1
    ```

-In Webview, all messages sent between the AMP Viewer and the AMP Document are serialized by using JSON stringify.
+In Webview, all messages sent between the Viewer and the AMP Document are serialized by using JSON stringify.

 The Viewer should start by sending the following message every x milliseconds via POST: